Before the test

 If you are unable to pay the test fee you may wish to talk to your higher education provider about your situation.
 Individual higher education providers may offer a range of support to students.
 The Australian Government also offers a range of study assistance programs to students who are undertaking tertiary education.
 To find out about eligibility for these programs, contact Study Assist on 1800 020 108 or visit the website at www.studyassist.gov.au.

-How do I apply for special testing accommodations?
+- How do I apply for reasonable adjustments?

-If you have a disability or other health-related need which might interfere with your ability to sit the test in the standard manner, you can apply for special testing conditions online via your candidate account, as soon as possible after registration for the relevant test window.
+If you have a disability or other health-related need which might interfere with your ability to sit the test in the standard manner, you can apply for reasonable adjustments online via your candidate account, as soon as possible after registration for the relevant test window.

-All reasonable efforts will be made to provide appropriate testing conditions for your needs.
-Supporting documentation is required for all applications for special testing conditions.
-Please see the Special testing conditions page for more information.
+All reasonable efforts will be made to provide the appropriate adjustments for your needs.
+Supporting documentation is required for all applications for reasonable adjustments.
+Please see the Reasonable Adjustments page for more information.

-If you are experiencing anxiety about the requirement to sit the test, you are advised to contact your higher education provider for support.
+If you are experiencing anxiety about the requirement to sit the test, you are advised to contact your higher education provider for support prior to submitting your test registration.